 Quite easily.
-You’ll be surprised how many things in our homes such as coins, electronics, kitchenware, photographs and unused silver from jewellery collections can be recycled for silver.
+You’ll be surprised how many things in our homes such as coins, electronics, kitchenware, photographs and unused silver from jewellery collections can be recycled.
 Have a look online for your local gold and silver dealers where you can bring your old silver items along to (check out their site or give them a call first to see which items they take) and in no time your silver items could be melted down and reused, earning you money in the process.

 Got an old laptop or phone?
 Head to a collection centre where the silver parts, as well as other parts of the electronics, can be recycled.
 Using electrolysis, old photographs you no longer want can be stripped of the silver in them by photo labs too.

 7. Do any brands I know use sustainable recycled silver for their products?

 Here at Aquila Jewellery we are introducing a new recycled sterling silver pledge, starting with our chunky sterling silver hoops followed by the rest of our silver hammered hoops.
 Our aim in the near future is for all of our metals to be recycled metals.
 Currently, we recycle our own jewellery whenever possible, meaning end of lines, surplus, faulty items, samples etc all go back to our expert silversmiths to be melted down and reused.

 Who knew recycled silver could help in so many ways?
 From saving plants, animal life and ecosystems to reducing CO2 emissions, toxic waste and energy, recycled silver and in fact all recycled metals offer a more sustainable solution to a great environmental problem.

 We are dedicated to our sterling silver pledge.
 We promise it won’t affect the quality of the pieces but it will affect the world around us all for the better.
 It’s wonderful to give something back to nature after we have borrowed from it for so long.